Below is a hint of technologies I work with professionally,

 Unix over Windows.
 It's one of very few things I'm strongly

 opinionated about, although I'm yet to try WSL.
-Gadget-wise
+Over last

 Tests go first.
 During development, tests run in the